arq5x/grabix/README.md

 ``grabix`` leverages the fantastic BGZF library in ``samtools`` to provide random access into text files that have been compressed with ``bgzip``.  ``grabix`` creates it's own index (.gbi) of the bgzipped file.
-Once index, one can extract arbitrary lines from the file with the ``grab`` command.
+Once indexed, one can extract arbitrary lines from the file with the ``grab`` command.
+Or choose random lines with the, well, ``random`` command.

 There's a ton of room for improvement, but I needed something quickly in support of a side project.